Juventus and AC Milan qualify for Champions League, Napoli miss out

 A Morata brace along with goals from Chiesa and Adrien Rabiot prevented Juventus missing out on the elite European competition for the first time since 2012.

-In Naples, Amir Rrahmani scored for Napoli after an hour against his former club
+In Naples, Amir Rrahmani scored for Napoli after an hour against his former club, which would have been enough to secure a berth at the top table but Davide Faraoni pulled one back for the visitors nine minutes.

-But Marco Davide Faraoni pulled one back immediately for the visitors nine minutes later to deny Gennaro Gattuso's side a return to elite European action after also missing out last season.
+Gennaro Gattuso's side were denied a return to elite European action after also missing out last season.

+In a tense game in Bergamo, Milan held on despite playing without injured star striker Zlatan Ibrahimovic.

+Kessie proved solid in front of goal taking the first penalty three minutes before the break and the second deep into injury time.

 JOIN OUR PULSE COMMUNITY!